simon-bourne/rust-bandit-lang/Markup.md

 ## Block Quotes

 Block quotes start lines with `>` and at least 1 space, and must be in their own paragraph.
+They can contain code fence blocks and lists.

 ## Embedded Languages